maerzbow/markdown_test/README.md

 [Markdown](http://daringfireball.net/projects/markdown/) is an easy-to-read, easy-to-write syntax for formatting plain text.

-We have added some custom functionality to create {{ site.data.variables.product.product_name }} Flavored Markdown, used to format prose and code across our site.
+We've added some custom functionality to create {{ site.data.variables.product.product_name }} Flavored Markdown, used to format prose and code across our site.

 You can also interact with other users in pull requests, issues, and wikis with features like [@mentions](/articles/basic-writing-and-formatting-syntax/#mentioning-users-and-teams), [issue and PR references](/articles/basic-writing-and-formatting-syntax/#referencing-issues-and-pull-requests), and [emoji](/articles/basic-writing-and-formatting-syntax/#using-emoji).